Aashmit/Redis_Cache/developer_documentation.md

 #### Overview
 #### Overview:

-The `cache_vectorizer.py` file contains a class-like module named `create_vectorizer()` that serves as a custom vectorizer for text data, utilizing the capabilities of `OllamaEmbeddings` and `redisvl.utils.vectorize.CustomTextVectorizer`.
-This module is designed to provide asynchronous and synchronous text embedding functions, enabling efficient vectorization of large datasets.
+The `cache_vectorizer.py` file contains a utility class named `CustomTextVectorizer`, which is designed to efficiently handle both synchronous and asynchronous text embedding tasks using the OllamaEmbeddings model from the `langchain_ollama` library and RedisVL's vectorization functionality from `redisvl.utils.vectorize`.
+This class serves as an intermediary between applications and the underlying text embedding models, providing a consistent interface for vectorizing text data regardless of whether the operations are synchronous or asynchronous.

 #### Details
 #### Details:

-##### 1. Importing Required Libraries
+1. **Imports**:
-- The file imports necessary libraries such as `OllamaEmbeddings` from the `langchain_ollama` package, `CustomTextVectorizer` from `redisvl.utils.vectorize`, and `asyncio`.
+   - The file imports necessary libraries including `OllamaEmbeddings` from `langchain_ollama`, `CustomTextVectorizer` from `redisvl.utils.vectorize`, `asyncio` for handling asynchronous tasks, and types for type hinting.
-- It also includes type hints for function parameters and return types using `typing`.

-##### 2. Function: create_vectorizer()
-The central function in this module is `create_vectorizer()`.
-This function initializes the primary components required for text vectorization:

-- **OllamaEmbeddings**: An instance of `OllamaEmbeddings` model is created with the specified model name 'nomic-embed-text'.
-The Ollama embeddings are a type of dense representation used to encode text data into high-dimensional vectors.

-##### 3. Synchronous Embedding Functions
+2. **Function: `create_vectorizer()`**

+   - Initializes an instance of `OllamaEmbeddings` using the 'nomic-embed-text' model.
+   - Defines three functions:
-- **sync_embed(text: str) -> List[float]**: This function accepts a single string (text) as input and returns the corresponding vectorized embedding using `OllamaEmbeddings`.
+     - `sync_embed(text: str) -> List[float]`: Embeds a single text string asynchronously and returns its embedded representation as a list of floats, leveraging OllamaEmbeddings' synchronous method `embed_query`.

-- **sync_embed_many(texts: List[str]) -> List[List[float]]**: This function takes a list of strings (texts) as input and returns an array of lists, where each inner list contains the vectorized embeddings for the corresponding text in the input list.
+     - `sync_embed_many(texts: List[str]) -> List[List[float]]`: Batch embeds multiple texts concurrently using OllamaEmbedings' synchronous method `embed_documents`, returning a list of lists where each inner list corresponds to an embedded document.

-##### 4. Asynchronous Embedding Wrappers
-- **async_embed(text: str) -> List[float]**: This async wrapper function converts a synchronous call to `sync_embed` into an asynchronous one, leveraging Python's `asyncio`.
-It runs the synchronous method in a separate thread using `asyncio.to_thread()` and returns the vectorized embedding as a list of floats.

-- **async_embed_many(texts: List[str]) -> List[List[float]]**: Similar to the above, but it accepts multiple strings (texts) instead of just one.
-It converts the synchronous call to `sync_embed_many` into an asynchronous operation and returns the resulting array of lists containing vectorized embeddings.

-##### 5. CustomTextVectorizer Configuration
+   - Creates asynchronous wrappers for the synchronous methods using `asyncio.to_thread`.
+The functions `async_embed(text: str) -> List[float]` and `async_embed_many(texts: List[str]) -> List[List[float]]` execute their respective synchronous counterparts on separate threads, ensuring that these tasks do not block the caller's execution.
-- Upon defining the required embedding functions, `create_vectorizer()` constructs a `CustomTextVectorizer` object with customizable embedders:
+   - Configures a `CustomTextVectorizer` object with the following embedded methods:
-  - The synchronous embedding is set to `sync_embed`.
+     - `embed=sync_embed`: Binds the synchronous single-text embedding function to the vectorizer.
-  - The asynchronous single-text embedding is set to `async_embed`.
+     - `aembed=async_embed`: Associates the asynchronous single-text embedding function.
+     - `embed_many=sync_embed_many`: Links the batch text embedding function using a synchronous thread pool executor.
-  - Batch asynchronous text embedding is configured for multiple texts using `sync_embed_many`.
+     - `aembed_many=async_embed_many`: Pairs the asynchronous batch text embedding function with an asynchronous task queue.
-  - The asynchronous many-to-one embedding, which accepts a list of texts and returns a list of individual embeddings, utilizes `async_embed_many` as the underlying function.

-##### 6. Singleton Instance Creation
-Finally, this singleton instance of `CustomTextVectorizer` is returned from `create_vectorizer()` to ensure only one vectorizer is in use across an application, facilitating consistent and efficient text embedding processes throughout the code base.
+3. **Singleton Instance**:
+   - The `create_vectorizer()` function is called once and returns the `CustomTextVectorizer` instance, ensuring that only one vectorizer object exists in memory, facilitating easy reuse across different parts of a project.

+By using this class, applications can efficiently perform text embedding tasks both synchronously and asynchronously while leveraging the powerful OllamaEmbeddings model for quality vector representations.

 ### test.py
 #### Overview
-#### Overview of test.py
+#### Overview

-The `test.py` file is a Python script that serves as an interactive unit test for integrating the Ollama chat model with a cache system using Redis and vectorization.
-The primary objective of this code is to demonstrate how to leverage caching to improve response times when interacting with the Ollama LLM (Language Learning Model).
+The `test.py` file is a Python script designed for testing the integration of three external libraries: `langchain_ollama`, `redisvl.extensions.llmcache`, and `cache_vectorizer`.
+The primary goal of this script is to demonstrate how these components can work together to optimize the retrieval and caching of responses from a language model, specifically Llama3.2, using Redis as a backend.

 #### Details
 #### Details

-##### Import Statements
-The script begins by importing necessary packages: `time`, `ChatOllama` from `langchain_ollama`, `SemanticCache` from `redisvl.extensions.llmcache`, `vectorizer` from `cache_vectorizer`, and environment variables handling using the `dotenv` package.

-##### Loading Environment Variables
-The script loads environment variables for Redis connection details using `load_dotenv()` and `os.getenv()`.

-##### Cache Initialization
-The code attempts to initialize a `SemanticCache` instance, which acts as an in-memory cache for storing responses alongside their corresponding prompts.
-If successful, the prompt vectorization is registered with this cache.
-Otherwise, it prints an error message and exits the program due to an unsuccessful initialization of the cache.

-##### Question Input
+1. **Imports**
+   - `time`: To measure elapsed time.
+   - `ChatOllama` from `langchain_ollama`: This is a client for the LangChain Ollama language model, which provides an API to interact with the Llama3.2 model.
+   - `SemanticCache` from `redisvl.extensions.llmcache`: This is a cache class that utilizes Redis as its backend and leverages vectorization through `vectorizer`.
+The goal of this class is to store computed responses alongside their prompts for later retrieval, thereby reducing the need for repeated model execution when similar queries appear.
+   - `vectorizer` from `cache_vectorizer`: This component is responsible for converting textual inputs into numerical representations (vectors) that can be efficiently stored and retrieved by Redis.

+2. **Environment Variables**
+   - The script loads environment variables via the `dotenv` package, specifically the `REDIS_URL`, which points to a local Redis instance running on port 6379.
+This is essential for connecting to a real-time Redis server during testing.

+3. **Semantic Cache Initialization**
+   - In an exceptional handling block, the script attempts to initialize the `SemanticCache` object with specific parameters:
+     - Cache name: "OllamaLLMCache"
+     - Redis connection URL: localhost:6379
+     - Distance threshold for cache check: 0.1
+     - Vectorizer instance
+     - Connection settings (decode_responses, socket_timeout, retry_on_timeout) to adapt to the local Redis environment
+   - If initialization fails, an error message is printed and execution ends with a non-zero exit status.

+4. **User Input**
-The script prompts the user to enter a question via `input()`.
+   - The script prompts the user for their question via the `input` function.

-##### ChatOllama Client
-An instance of `ChatOllama` from `langchain_ollama` is created, using the "llama3.2" model and verbose output.

-##### ask_ollama Function
-This function calls the client's `invoke()` method to generate a response for a given question:
-    - It takes the user-provided question as an argument (`str`, named `question`).
-    - The function returns the content of the response generated by Ollama, i.e., `client.invoke(input=question).content`.

-##### Caching Mechanism
+5. **ChatOllama Client Initialization**
+   - A `ChatOllama` client is instantiated, utilizing Llama3.2 with verbosity enabled to provide detailed model responses.

+6. **Ask Olla Function**
+   - This function takes a question as input and sends it to the ChatOllama client through its `invoke` method, which in turn returns a response.
+The content of this response is then returned by the function.

+7. **Cache Check and Response Retrieval**:
-The script then measures time taken for a cache check and retrieval using the `SemanticCache` instance:
-   - It records the start time (`start_time = time.time()`) before calling the cache's `check()` method with the prompt derived from the user-input question.
+   - The script measures the time taken for a cache check using the `time` module's `time()` function before and after calling the `check()` method on an instance of `SemanticCache`.
+If cached data exists, it prints out the prompt and response from the cache along with the elapsed time.
-   - After caching, it prints the retrieved cached response details (prompt, response) alongside the elapsed time for retrieval.

-##### LLM Operations If No Cache Hit
-If no matching cached response is found, the script proceeds to generate an Ollama-based response and stores it in the cache:
-    - It measures the time taken (`start_time = time.time()`) before calling `ask_ollama(question)` to fetch a response from the chat model.
-    - The script then prints the user question, generated response, and elapsed time for LLM operations.
-    - Finally, it stores both the prompt and response in the cache using `llmcache.store()`.

-##### Error Handling
-If any exceptions occur during either the LLM operations or while storing the response in the cache, the script prints an error message corresponding to those issues.

-In summary, this code illustrates a practical use-case of integrating caching with Ollama for optimizing responses by leveraging Redis and vectorization for faster data retrieval and storage.
+8. **LLM Operations**:
+   - When no cached response is found, the script executes the user's question through the ChatOllama client, capturing its output in a variable named `response`.
+The time taken for this operation is measured using `time.time()`.
+   - In parallel with measuring LLM execution time, the script attempts to store the generated response alongside the original prompt within the `SemanticCache` instance, utilizing the `store()` method.

+9. **Exception Handling**:
+   - Any exceptions occurring during either LLM operations or cache insertions are caught and printed as error messages.
+This ensures that failures in these components do not disrupt the overall testing process.